-The Company and Taro U.S.A. have been named as defendants in numerous putative class action lawsuits and an additional lawsuit brought by purchasers and payors of several generic pharmaceutical products, including Clobetasol, Clomipramine, Desonide, Econazole, and Fluocinonide.
+The Company and Taro U.S.A. have been named as defendants in numerous putative class action lawsuits and additional lawsuit brought by purchasers and payors of several generic pharmaceutical products, including Clobetasol, Clomipramine, Desonide, Econazole, and Fluocinonide.
 The lawsuits allege that the Company and/or Taro U.S.A. have conspired with competitors to fix prices, rig bids, or allocate customers as to these products, and also allege an industry-wide conspiracy as to all generic pharmaceutical products.
 Each of these cases has been transferred to the United States District Court for the Eastern District of Pennsylvania for coordinated proceedings under the caption In re: Generic Drug Pricing Antitrust Litigation, MDL No. 2724.
+The Court has sequenced the lawsuits into separate groups for purposes of briefing motions to dismiss.
+Defendants filed motions to dismiss complaints in the first group.
+On October 16, 2018, the Court denied the motions with respect to the federal law claims.
+On February 15, 2019, the Court granted in part and denied in part the motions with respect to the state law claims.